RayCluster Quickstart#

 # Print the cluster resources.

-Method 2: Submit a Ray job to the RayCluster via ray job submission SDK#
+Method 2: Submit a Ray job to the RayCluster using ray job submission SDK#

-Unlike Method 1, this method does not require you to execute commands in the Ray head pod.
-Instead, you can use the Ray job submission SDK to submit Ray jobs to the RayCluster via the Ray Dashboard port (8265 by default) where Ray listens for Job requests.
+Unlike Method 1, this method doesn’t require you to execute commands in the Ray head pod.
+Instead, you can use the Ray job submission SDK to submit Ray jobs to the RayCluster through the Ray Dashboard port where Ray listens for Job requests.
 The KubeRay operator configures a Kubernetes service targeting the Ray head Pod.

 kubectl get service raycluster-kuberay-head-svc

-Now that we have the name of the service, we can use port-forwarding to access the Ray Dashboard port (8265 by default).
+Now that the service name is available, use port-forwarding to access the Ray Dashboard port which is 8265 by default.

 # Execute this in a separate shell.

-Now that we have access to the Dashboard port, we can submit jobs to the RayCluster:
+Now that the Dashboard port is accessible, submit jobs to the RayCluster:

 # The following job's logs will show the Ray cluster's total resource capacity, including 2 CPUs.